 In terms of dollars and cents, your reimbursement and deductibles will vary greatly depending on both your insurer and your auto insurance policy.
-If you have an Auto Insurance policy with CAA, we will do our best to ensure that your experience is as simple and hassle-free as possible.
-After paying your deductible, CAA Insurance will work with you to determine whether your vehicle will be a total loss and, if so, we'll do our best to make sure that the process is as straight-forward as possible for you, our customer.
+If you have an Auto policy with CAA we will do our best to ensure that your experience is as simple and hassle-free as possible.
+A deductible would be applied as part of the settlement if it applies.
+After paying your deductible, we will work with you to determine whether your vehicle will be a total loss and if so, we'll do our best to make sure that the process is as straight-forward as possible for you.

 In the event of a total loss, CAA Insurance will take a number of factors into consideration, including whether the car is leased, financed or wholly owned and we will reimburse the impacted parties as quickly as possible.

 - We will pay you, the policyholder, directly if you own the vehicle (your status as a contracted policyholder is determinative)

 - If the vehicle is leased, we will pay the leasing company directly.